Will a DUI Affect My Immigration Status?

 While it would certainly be better to understand the DUI and immigration consequences before you decide to drink and drive, compounding the mistake by not seeking legal assistance isn’t wise.
 Understanding a DUI and immigration status implications of being charged is important to consider right away.
 Your defenses may dwindle if you delay.

 If you are planning to apply for citizenship, you must provide details about your entire criminal history, including charges that are dropped or dismissed.
-Failure to disclose full and complete information on your N-400 application can lead to dismissal or outright rejection of your application.
+Failure to disclose the full and complete information on your N-400 application can lead to dismissal or outright rejection of your application.
 So, being arrested for a DUI can affect your immigration status.

 The N-400 application asks, “Have you EVER been arrested, detained, or cited by the police or any other law enforcement officer?”
 If the answer is yes, you will be required to bring documentation of the disposition of every instance to your interview for all arrests and detentions, even if the records were expunged or a plea bargain reduced the charges.
 The copies must be original certified copies to avoid delays.

 Crimes of moral turpitude are significant when it comes to immigration matters.
 Recklessness has been deemed a “culpable mental state if it entails a conscious disregard of a substantial and unjustifiable risk posed by one’s conduct.”
 (26 I&N Dec.
 464 (BIA 2015) Choosing to drive while the ability to drive is impaired by alcohol has been deemed reckless behavior in more than one case.

 If you were planning to apply for naturalization, you’ll want to wait for five years after being charged with a DUI.
 Although your criminal history over the past five years is the primary consideration when you apply for naturalization, your entire criminal history must be disclosed.

 If your green card renewal period is within the next few years, you should consult an immigration attorney for advice.